jakkal6/snowflash/flash2snowglobes/configs/README.md

-To use a particular config, copy and rename the file to `flash2snowglobes/config.py` (replacing the existing file)
+To use a particular config, copy and rename the file to `flash_snowglobes/flash2snowglobes/config.py` (replacing existing file if necessary)